 CO2e emissions are reported on a "well-to-wheels" basis, which includes vehicle exhaust emissions along with the upstream emissions associated with producing and delivering fuel for vehicles (liquid and gaseous fuels for internal combustion vehicles, and/or electricity for electric vehicles).
 Unlike NO_x and PM{2.5}, greenhouse gases accumulate in the atmosphere over time, and contribute to climate change regardless of where or when they are emitted.
 Maryland, North Carolina, and Pennsylvania had low net reductions of CO2e on a well-to-wheels basis compared to the other eleven areas.
 This is due in large part to the very high CO2 emissions rates associated with the electrical grid in those states.
 The CO2 rates in the GREET RFC and SERC regions, where these states are located, are nearly twice as high as those for the NPCC region (the far northeast states) and the WECC region (which includes Colorado, Oregon, and Washington).
-Conversely, the District of Columbia, Massachusetts, New Jersey, New York, and Oregon provided future grid power source projections that Sonoma Technology used in place of the default GREET assumptions.
+Conversely, the analyses for Colorado, the District of Columbia, Massachusetts, New Jersey, New York, Oregon, and Washington reflect future grid power source projections that Sonoma Technology used in place of the default GREET assumptions.
 Since these areas plan to progressively decarbonize their electrical supply, future electricity will be "cleaner" than that reflected in the calendar year 2020 rates in GREET, and these areas thus have higher net reductions in CO2e.

 Upstream utility emissions were also calculated for NO_x and PM{2.5}.
 For NO_x, the increase in emissions from electrical generation needed to charge EVs was always smaller than the reduction in tailpipe emissions (0% to 60% of the NO_x emissions reduction), meaning the electrification scenarios still provided a net benefit to NO_x emissions even with electrical generation considered.
 For PM{2.5} however, the reduction in vehicle emissions was not usually large enough to offset the increase in utility emissions.
 In most cases, the increase in utility PM{2.5} emissions is several times larger than the reduction in vehicle PM{2.5} emissions.
-This is partly because brake wear and tire wear emissions are a large source of PM{2.5}, and EVs still have these emissions combined exceed tailpipe emissions in most states.)
-The exceptions to this outcome were the areas that provided renewable energy projections, which resulted in a much cleaner electrical supply.
+This is partly because brake wear and tire wear emissions are a large source of PM{2.5}, and EVs still have these emissions even when tailpipe PM{2.5} emissions are eliminated.
+(By 2040, brake wear and tire wear emissions combined exceed tailpipe emissions in most states.)
+The exceptions to this outcome were the analyses for areas with renewable energy projections, which result in a much cleaner electrical supply.
 None of these areas saw the emissions reductions from vehicle electrification offset by increased emissions from electrical generation.